New construction seen at missile-related site in North Korea

 North Korea has warned that what “Christmas gift” it gives the U.S. depends on what action Washington takes.

-One of the new satellite images taken Dec.
-19 shows the March 16 Factory near Pyongyang, where North Korea manufactures trucks used as mobile launchers for its long-range missiles.
+One of the satellite images taken on Dec.
+19 shows the completion of a new structure at the March 16 Factory near Pyongyang, where North Korea is believed to be developing and manufacturing vehicles used as mobile launchers for long-range ballistic missiles.

-Jeffrey Lewis, director of the East Asia nonproliferation program at the Middlebury Institute, tweeted that the construction appeared to be an expansion of the factory.
+Jeffrey Lewis, director of the East Asia nonproliferation program at the Middlebury Institute, said in an email that the construction seemed to be an expansion of the factory, which would be “big news.”

+North Korea used what appeared to be vehicles imported from China during its three flight tests of the Hwasong-14 and -15 intercontinental ballistic missiles in 2017, Lewis said.
+An increased capacity to produce mobile launchers would potentially help expand North Korea’s ICBM force and improve its survivability during nuclear conflict.

+Lewis said, as far as he knows, North Korea only imported six of the vehicles that were used during the 2017 ICBM tests.

+“I would think North Korea would want 50-100 such systems,” he said.
+“This would probably be some mix of ICBMs we have seen and the new system that North Korea claims is under development.”

-Nuclear talks between Washington and Pyongyang have been stalled since a February summit between leaders Donald Trump and Kim Jong Un fell apart.
+Nuclear talks between the U.S. and North Korea have been stalled since a February summit between leaders Donald Trump and Kim Jong Un fell apart.

 The other images released by Planet Labs show that site before and after the Dec.
 7 test.